 But that does not matter.
 We care little about who is in power and more for getting them there.
 The pre-ballot ballets are what make it so very interesting.
 You might find a cow with slogans scrawled on its body or an elephant with posters stuck on it; loudspeakers in open jeeps belt out patriotic songs to Bollywood tunes and film dialogues pass off as socially-relevant messages; election symbols can make you chuckle – would you vote for an independent candidate who thinks a balloon represents her/him?
 Flowers, birds, animals, vehicles, body parts are on display as party symbols.

 Promises are made for rose gardens…yes, they do promise you a rose garden…in a country where people need a place to defecate, where women squat near drains with umbrellas hiding their faces to cover their shame as they extricate remnants of malnourished meals and contaminated water.

-Promises are made for big industries where the fumes would help burn the fires in homes with stone cold floors and cook grains with insects crawling in them.
 These people will be taken in trucks to vote, with bait of a little money or a little ride.
 The rich will celebrate in fancy bars and watch exit polls as they drink their gin and tonic.
 The glossies will flash pictures of them showing us their inked index finger, the nail varnish a bright fuchsia.